Predigerkirche, Erfurt: History

 The first record of Dominicans in the city of Erfurt dates from 1229.
-They were four highly educated monks from the Paris convent who chose the path to Erfurt to spread the new ideas of Dominicus de Guzman and to alleviate the social needs of the city's population.
-Until the provisional completion of their church, the monks preached in the public squares and churches of the city.
-The monks possessed rights guaranteed in writing by the Pope, which also allowed them to hear confessions, grant indulgences and bury the deceased – until then the services of the parish clergy, which were provided with income.
+They were four highly educated friars from the Paris convent who chose the path to Erfurt to spread the new ideas of Dominicus de Guzman and to alleviate the social needs of the city's population.
+Until the provisional completion of their church, the friars preached in the public squares and churches of the city.
+The friars possessed rights guaranteed in writing by the Pope, which also allowed them to hear confessions, grant indulgences and bury the deceased – until then the services of the parish clergy, which were provided with income.
 The Dominicans thus acquired great influence among the city population and the nobility.

-The first monastery buildings (Oratorium and Coenobium/Cenobium) were consecrated for the Dominicans by Archbishop Siegfried II of Mainz in 1230.
+The first conventual buildings (Oratorium and Coenobium/Cenobium) were consecrated for the Dominicans by Archbishop Siegfried II of Mainz in 1230.
 The consecration of a first church by Bishop Engelhard of Naumburg dates from 1238.

 Between the 1230s and the 1250s, an anonymous friar at Erfurt composed the Dominican Annals of Erfurt.

 The present choir building of the Predigerkirche was roofed over in 1272–73, as can be seen from a dendrochronological dating of the original roof truss that still exists today (which is thus one of the oldest roof truss constructions in Germany).

-The church and the monastery were the place of work of the most important German mystic, Meister Eckhart, who was probably admitted to the monastery as a novice in 1274 at the age of about 14, was later prior of the Erfurt monastery and in 1303–1311 provincial with the Erfurt office of the order's province Saxonia.
+The church and the friary were the place of work of the most important German mystic, Meister Eckhart, who was probably admitted to the friary as a novice in 1274 at the age of about 14, was later prior of the Erfurt friary and in 1303–1311 provincial with the Erfurt office of the order's province Saxonia.

 The original church was demolished in 1340–50 and construction of the nave began in harmonious continuation of the existing choir building (completion of the west façade in 1370–80, vaulting with cross-ribbed vaults by 1445).
 This elongated "noble Gothic building", uniform in style despite the extremely long construction period, is regarded as the high point of the mendicant style.
 The rather inconspicuous bell tower was built between 1447 and 1488.
 A special feature is the (accessible) rood screen from the middle of the 15th century; the old choir screens behind it, i. e. between choir and rood screen and also between choir and side aisles, date from around 1275.